6 Signs Your Body Might Be Warning You About Fertility Issues

 Underlying medical issues.

 Several factors can raise the risk of infertility, including overall health issues.
-These include damage to the fallopian tubes or ovaries, premature menopause, PCOS, endometriosis, cancer, and cancer treatments.
+These include premature menopause, PCOS, endometriosis, infections, and autoimmune disorders.

 Causes of female infertility.

 There are many possible causes of infertility in women, and sometimes the exact reason is hard to identify.
 Some women even experience unexplained infertility.
-According to Cleveland Clinic, common causes include:
+Common causes include:

-• Uterus problems like polyps, fibroids, or scar tissue (which can form after surgery).
+• Uterus problems like polyps, fibroids, or congenital anomalies of the uterus.

-• Fallopian tube issues, often from pelvic inflammatory disease (PID), which can be caused by untreated infections like chlamydia or gonorrhea.
+• Fallopian tube issues, often from pelvic infection or past abdominal surgery.
 Endometriosis can also cause tube damage.

 Controlling the risk and when to see a doctor.

 Most types of female infertility can’t be predicted or prevented, but you can reduce some risks through healthy lifestyle choices.
-This includes quitting smoking, keeping a healthy weight, exercising regularly, eating more fruits and vegetables, and getting at least seven hours of sleep each night.
-It’s also important to see your doctor regularly and have yearly checkups with a gynecologist once you’re active, so they can catch any issues that might affect your fertility later on.
+Regular visits to your doctor and annual checkups with a gynecologist are essential once you’re active, as they can help identify potential issues that could impact your fertility in the future.

 You might be overlooking some skin bumps that are not acne.
 Check out this link to find out more details.